 About this course

 Making sure that development is located and designed to be safe from the risk of flooding is one of the most important functions of the planning system.
 Flood risk assessments (FRAs) are a key component of the evidence base for planning applications and provide vital information so planning officers can make an assessment of the suitability of development proposals.
 This course provides an introduction to FRAs, what they should include, and how to use their information to inform planning decisions.
-It is aimed at planning and flood risk officers involved in decision making on planning proposals
+It is aimed at planning and flood risk officers involved in decision making on planning proposals.
+A certificate will be sent upon completion of the training.

 Course curriculum